whinee/vibing-cheese/README.md

 ### **After Using**

-Wipe of the bodily fluids off the vibrator with wet wipes, preferably with alochol content, or with alcohol and cotton or clean cloth.
+Wipe off the bodily fluids off the vibrator with wet wipes, preferably with alochol content, or with alcohol and cotton or clean cloth.
 Then, get a clean ziploc bag or food-safe container, then put the thing inside for storage.